 A. I have three general suggestions for you.

 First, keep doing all that you mention and more.
-Pray the Rosary, go to Mass often, read stories of the saints, study the Church’s teachings, participate in retreats, read the Scriptures (and daily reflections on the Scripture), set aside quiet time for personal prayer each day, etc. The more you are able to immerse yourself in these activities the better.
+Pray the Rosary, go to Mass often, read stories of the saints, study the Church’s teachings, participate in retreats, read the Scriptures (and daily reflections on the Scripture), and set aside quiet time for personal prayer each day, etc. The more you are able to immerse yourself in these activities the better.

 Another essential way of deepening your faith is to grow in charity.
-Faith and charity go hand in hand and one will strengthen the other.
+Faith and charity go hand-in-hand, and one will strengthen the other.
 So look for opportunities to show love to others.

 But what we need to know, for the long term, is that feeling close to God is not the same as being close to God.